Harry Price: Reception

 Psychologist and sceptic Richard Wiseman has praised Price for his work in debunking fraudulent mediums and investigating paranormal claims.
 According to Wiseman "Price devoted the scientific study to weird stuff ... that both delighted the world's media and infuriated believers and sceptics alike."
-The stage magician and scientific sceptic James Randi wrote Price accomplished some valuable and genuine research but lived "a strange mixture of fact and fraud."
+The stage magician and scientific sceptic James Randi wrote that Price accomplished some valuable and genuine research but lived "a strange mixture of fact and fraud."

 Psychical researcher Renée Haynes described Price as "one of the most fascinating and storm-provoking figures in psychical research."
 Science writer Mary Roach in her book Spook: Science Tackles the Afterlife (2010) favourably mentioned Price's methods and research in debunking the fraudulent medium Helen Duncan.

 Several biographies have been written about Price.
 Paul Tabori's biography (1950) is generally sympathetic.
 Historian Trevor H. Hall's (1978) is much more critical.
 The latest biography by Richard Morris (2006) is also critical, concluding that Price should best be remembered as a "supreme bluffer, a hedonistic con man, a terrific raconteur, a great conjuror, a gifted writer and a wonderful eccentric."